learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 Web Programming is creating documents with HTML, styling / positioning the documents' content with CSS, and updating that content and servers based on events using JavaScript.
-We can break down the Javascript part of web programming into three pillars that involve working with the DOM, Javascript eventing and communication with the server.
+We can break down the JavaScript part of web programming into three pillars that involve working with the DOM, JavaScript eventing and communication with the server.
 Now that we've seen how these pillars are connected in the abstract, we are ready to dive in to seeing how they work together in detail.

 <p class='util--hide'>View <a href='https://learn.co/lessons/fewpjs-fewp-example'>Front-End Web Programming Example</a> on Learn.co and start learning to code for free.</p>